florian/observable/README.md

 var $ = Observable()
 ```

-The methods that are added, are described in the following documentation.
-For convention the object that receives the new methods will be called `$`.
+## Features

+- Easily mixin the methods into your library
+- It's ID based, so nobody will accidently remove internal events of your library
+- All methods are chainable
+- It's very well tested

 - - -

 # Documentation

+The object that gains the Observable methods will be called `$` for convenience.

 ## `on`: subscribing to events